wp-plugins/nextgen-facebook/readme.txt

 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
 Thanks.

 == Upgrade Notice ==

+= 5.2-RC1 =

+Added a "Clear All Cache" and "Check for Updates" button on the NGFB settings pages, a daily scheduled job to remove expired transient cache objects, and optimized the library class requirements / class object creation.

 = 5.1.1 =